NilsPlaehn/ORACLE/README.md

 Contains the code using the analytical solution functions for a bSSFP profile and the proposed aliasing correction method.

 ***********
-Experimental data can be found on the following public repository:
+One complete phantom and volunteer data set is available for download in the following public zenodo repository:

 https://zenodo.org/records/10286634